Iterative Plotting

 ggthemes::theme_base()

-Let’s now add a colour to our points and change the shape we’re using as well.
+Let’s now add a color to our points and change the shape we’re using as well.

-Note: Arguments like this go in the aes()
+Note: Arguments like this go outside the aes()

-section, but there is a difference between simply assigning a colour and using colour to group points.
-To start, we’ll just make the colour red, change the shape to my personal favourite, and up the size just a smidge:
+.
+To start, we’ll just make the color red, change the shape to my personal favorite, and up the size just a smidge:

 ggplot() +